burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **XValue (expression)**.
 Objects in memory that would be destroyed very soon.
 It's an object for which it is reasonable to use move semantics to take data via the `T&&` notation from C++11.
 The letter "x" in **X**Value stands for e**X**piring value.

 **LValue Reference (for all C++ versions)**.
 An LValue reference is an alias for another variable.
-LValue object may be bound to the LValue reference through the following syntax which essentially creates one more name (alias) to a variable:
+LValue object may be bound to the LValue reference through the following syntax, which essentially creates one more name (alias) to a variable:

 ```cpp
 X& x = obj; // X is the datatype of obj
 ```

 **RValue Reference (only for C++98/03)**.
-In C++98/03, it is (i) a usual const regular reference to a temporary object; (ii) an expression that potentially is an lvalue object, but which is used from the right-hand side of the operator `=` and similar assignments operators.
+In C++98/03, it is (i) a usual const regular reference to a temporary object; (ii) an expression that potentially is an lvalue object, but which is used from the right-hand side of the operator `=` and similar assignment operators.

 **RValue Reference (starting from C++11)**.
 The goal of an RValue reference is to have a moving candidate for functions like `void f(T&&)`.
 In practice, RValue reference is either:

 * A reference to an object that will soon be deleted (xvalue expression)
 * Explicitly unconditionally cast through `std::move` to an RValue reference.
 The `std::move` brings an object after *moving* to a valid, but undefined state.

 > Reusing an object after "moving from it" is in fact *legal* and *valid*.
 In one of the talks in CppCon [Nicolai M. Josuttis](https://www.josuttis.com/), a member of the C++ Standard Committee, *explicitly highlighted it*.
-In that case, if you want to use the object from which you moved out of the state, you should reinitialize the object using class API or the logic behind the class.
+In that case, if you want to use the object from which you moved out of the state, you should reinitialize the object using the class API or the logic behind the class.

 > What was known in C++03/98 as *RValue Reference* in context of applying for non-temporary objects starting from C++11 has been renamed into *Const LValue Reference*.

 **Token**.
 In the terminology of Programming Languages, tokens are separate words of a program text.
 One easy case is when such words (tokens) are split between each other by spaces.
-A more hard case is to identify tokens from a sequence of characters in a situation when there are no whitespaces.
+A harder case is to identify tokens from a sequence of characters in a situation when there are no whitespaces.

 **Pure Function**.
-The pure function is a type of function (used in the case of using `constexpr` and `consteval` modifiers) in C++ when you ask or you are required to have a *C++ function which coincident with mathematical function in meaning*.
+The pure function is a type of function (used in the case of using `constexpr` and `consteval` modifiers) in C++ when you ask or you are required to have a *C++ function which coincides with a mathematical function in meaning*.
 Specifically, we can name the function as **pure** if the following holds:

 1. Function produces the same output if called with the same arguments in the future.
 2. There are no side effects in the program environment.
 3. The function does not change the state of the program.

-> If you have a digital design background this type of logic is named Combinational Logic (CL) which is stateless.
+> If you have a digital design background, this type of logic is named Combinational Logic (CL), which is stateless.

-**Incomplete Type.** In C and C++ there are two cases when you can use a type with a not yet defined size:
+**Incomplete Type.** In C and C++, there are two cases when you can use a type with an undefined size:
 - Creating a pointer for a type
 - Creating an alias name via a *typedef* (in C and C++) or via *using* (C++) keywords.

-Essentially it is possible because the size is not required for a declaration of a pointer and alias name.
+Essentially, it is possible because the size is not required for a declaration of a pointer and an alias name.
 [2, p.150]

 ```cpp
 class A;        // Class declaration, but no definition